-Using ESSER or GEER funds to support full-service community schools can help support students' social, emotional, mental health, and academic development.
-Additionally, LEAs may utilize funds in the development or expansion of in-school student support centers that provide mentoring, counseling, support for substance use disorders, and social and emotional learning supports to students in individual or group sessions.
+Using ESF-SEA or ESF-Governor funds to support full-service community schools can help support students' social, emotional, mental health, and academic development.
+Additionally, SEAs and LEAs may utilize funds in the development or expansion of in-school student support centers that provide mentoring, counseling, support for substance use disorders, and social and emotional learning supports to students in individual or group sessions.

-6. Connecting Young People with Careers and Postsecondary Education Opportunities56
+6. Connecting Young People with Careers and Postsecondary Education Opportunities

-ESSER and GEER funds may be used to support students who graduated high school or left school in 2020 and 2021 who have not yet successfully transitioned to college or careers.
-Consistent with the Carl D. Perkins Career and Technical Education Act of 2006, as amended by the Strengthening Career and Technical Education for the 21st Century Act (Perkins V), an LEA may use ESSER and GEER funds to support former students who graduated high school in the class of 2020 or who will graduate in 2021 (i.e., during the pandemic) but have not yet successfully transitioned to college or careers.
+ESF-SEA and ESF-Governor funds may be used to support students who graduated high school or left school in 2020 and 2021 who have not yet successfully transitioned to college or careers.
+Consistent with the Carl D. Perkins Career and Technical Education Act of 2006, as amended by the Strengthening Career and Technical Education for the 21st Century Act (Perkins V), an SEA may use ESF-SEA and ESF-Governor funds to support former students who graduated high school in the class of 2020 or who will graduate in 2021 (i.e., during the pandemic) but have not yet successfully transitioned to college or careers.

-For example, consistent with the requirements of Perkins V, an LEA may provide postsecondary education counseling and related support services, including for associate and baccalaureate degree programs, financial literacy, summer bridge programs, and pre-apprenticeship or registered apprenticeship; assistance with college applications; career information, advising, and navigation supports; career exposure activities and career readiness preparation, including resume development, employability skills training, mock interviews, and other readiness strategies; subsidized or unsubsidized summer or year-round work-based learning experiences, such as job shadows, internships, and other job training programs; assistance with identifying, applying for, and entering job training programs; and subsidized job training and industry-recognized credential
+For example, consistent with the requirements of Perkins V, an SEA may provide postsecondary education counseling and related support services, including for associate and baccalaureate degree programs, financial literacy, summer bridge programs, and pre-apprenticeship or registered apprenticeship; assistance with college applications; career information, advising, and navigation supports; career exposure activities and career readiness preparation, including resume development, employability skills training, mock interviews, and other readiness strategies; subsidized or unsubsidized summer or year-round work-based learning experiences, such as job shadows, internships, and other job training programs; assistance with identifying, applying for, and entering job training programs; and subsidized job training and industry-recognized credentialing programs.